 11 – Duty of Care and Confidentiality

 We will keep records of all our business transactions for a minimum period of six years.
-We treat all our clients’ records as confidential.
-We hold and process your personal data for insurance administration and for marketing of insurance related products.
+We treat all our clients’ records as confidential and in accordance with the Data Protection Act 1998.
+We hold and process your personal data for arranging and administering your insurances.
 For these purposes, the information may be passed to selected third parties.
 We will also pass on information where we are legally obliged to provide data to meet our regulatory requirements.
 We cannot be held responsible for incorrect data held in the event of non-disclosure.

 When calculating a premium, Insurers may use publicly available data which they obtain from a variety of sources, including Credit Reference Agencies or other external organisations.
 Their search will appear on your credit report, whether or not your application proceeds.